radio3-network/BluemchenOS/app-template.md

 + "repository" for the location of the official git repository
 + "license" to report the applicable license for the app
 + "copyright" to list the copyright author
++ "dependencies" a list of dependencies and supported versions
 + "execute", for the the command to be run when launched

+### Dependencies

+Each app can list inside the "config.json" the dependencies necessary for running.
+A dependency is another app that needs to be installed or available on the system.

+Each dependency is named using the UID (unique identification) of the app and the version range that is supported.

+Examples:
++ "acme-1.0.0" to require a dependency called "acme" with exact version 1.0.0
++ "acme-1.x.x" to require a dependency with the most recent releases of 1.